baby-age/testing-bagels/README.md

 # testing-bagels
-Testing and experimenting with learning methods
+Testing and experimenting with learning methods.